Healthy Back-to-School Habits

 This year, commit to communicating with your child and your child’s teacher regularly about how things are going in the classroom.
 All too often, parents rely on the “no news is good news” frame of mind.
 This mindset can lead to problems popping up unexpectedly late in the term when solutions can seem more challenging.
 Stay in the loop with what is happening in the classroom by viewing teacher websites or classroom newsletters, as well as making it a point to shoot a quick email to your child’s teacher at least once per month.

 Finally, commit your family to knowing when to ask for help.
 If you aren’t able to help your child with their homework or study habits (for any of a number of reasons), don’t worry!
 Instead, give the tutors at Tutor Doctor.

 “Sometimes, parents feel badly for not being able to give their child the type of attention that students needs to succeed.
-But each student learns differently, and many learn better under the direction of an encouraging third party like our tutors.” - Nika Fouquet, Education Consultant at Tutor Doctor Santa Monica
+But each student learns differently, and many learn better under the direction of an encouraging third party like the tutors we work with.” - Nika Fouquet, Education Consultant at Tutor Doctor Santa Monica

-“Our tutors are ready to work in the home of our clients, giving personalized attention to help meet their goals,” says Nika.
+“The tutors we work with are ready to work in the home of our clients, giving personalized attention to help meet their goals,” says Nika.

 Happy New School Year to you and your family!
 Let’s work together to make this year the best one yet.